yeasy/learning_pickleball/en/17_single_strategy.md

 > **Related technique chapters**: [Serve](05_serve.md), [Dink](06_dink.md), [Drop](07_drop.md), [Drive](08_drive.md), [Volley](09_volley.md), [Lob](11_lob.md), [Footwork](12_footwork.md)

+## How Singles Fundamentally Differs from Doubles

+* **Full-court coverage**: A singles player defends the entire 20×44 ft court, while each doubles player only covers half of it, which sharply increases both the distance and the frequency of movement in singles;
+* **Physical cost**: Singles demands frequent long-distance movement and rapid direction changes, so it is far more taxing than doubles;
+* **Net-attack strategy**: In doubles the net is the primary battleground, but in singles there is no rush to approach — you rely more on backcourt shots and on moving your opponent around.

 ## 17.1 Basic Process

 Suppose the two players are A and B. A is serving first.